plone/guillotina/docs/source/training/asyncio.md

 - All requests are thrown on thread loop
 - Since we don’t block on network traffic, we can juggle many requests at the same time
-- Modern web application servers connect with many different services that can potentially block on network traffic—BAD
+- Modern web application servers connect with many different services that can potentially block on network traffic — BAD
-- Limiting factor is maxed out CPU, not costly thread switching between requests—GOOD
+- Limiting factor is maxed out CPU, not costly thread switching between requests — GOOD

 ### Where is network traffic used?